 Snow Leopards in Api Nampa

-However, currently no information exists on snow leopard populations in Api Nampa and as a result, the current status of the species there remains largely unknown.
-Because the area may well be a critically important refuge for snow leopards in Nepal, the need to address this glaring knowledge-gap is urgent, particularly given the increasing regional and range wide threats snow leopards are facing today.
+Despite this, information on snow leopard populations in Api Nampa is currently lacking, leaving their status within the conservation area largely unknown.
+As the Api Nampa may be a critically important refuge for snow leopards in Nepal, the need to address this knowledge gap is urgent, particularly given the increasing threats they are facing today – both regional and range-wide.

-Our project aims to address this knowledge gap regarding snow leopards in the ANCA.
-Using camera-traps and non-invasive sampling techniques, such as the analysis of scat (leopard droppings), we will estimate the size and distribution of snow leopard populations.
-The extent of human-snow leopard conflict, a major threat to snow leopards across their range, will also be assessed.
-This information will help us to produce a model of the impact of humans and global climate change on potential snow leopard habitat and activity in the ANCA and allow the implementation of activities to build and strengthen the capacity of local stakeholders to survey snow leopards.
+In collaboration with Biodiversity Conservancy Nepal and Kathmandu University, the Api Nampa Snow Leopard Project aims to address this knowledge gap.
+Using camera traps and non-invasive sampling techniques such as scat analysis, our goal is to estimate the size and distribution of snow leopard populations, as well as the extent of human-snow leopard conflict.
+This information will enable us to model the impact humans and climate change are having on potential snow leopard habitat and activity throughout the ANCA, strengthening the capacity of local stakeholders to survey snow leopards and mitigate these threats.

 By the conclusion of the project, we will gain critical information on snow leopard populations, enabling us to predict the viability in the ANCA, as well as serve as a baseline for future surveying and monitoring.

 - Identify and map areas with a high magnitude of human-leopard conflict